Looking for car stereos?Start shopping

 Use DIN tools (free with purchase) to remove the radio (Crutchfield Research Photo)

-To install your new receiver, you'll start by attaching it to the mounting bracket that's included free with most Crutchfield stereo purchases.
+To install your new receiver, you'll start by attaching it to the mounting bracket that's included at a discount with most Crutchfield stereo purchases.
 Follow the instructions that come with the kit.

 Tools needed: DIN tools

 If you want to keep the steering wheel audio controls in your Crown Vic or Grand Marquis, you'll need an adapter.
 These cars still use analog technology, so you can use adapters from either PAC or Axxess.
 When you enter your vehicle information and choose your new stereo, you'll be directed to the right model.

 The Crown Vic didn't change a lot over the years, but there were yearly tweaks and improvements that made it a better car.
 There were some minor adjustments made with the speakers, and we'll address them below.
 Overall, the process of replacing your factory speakers is relatively uncomplicated and the improvement in sound should be impressive.